ualsg/ualsg.netlify.app/content/post/2022-10-china-scholarships/index.md

 During their stay, they also published [papers](/publication/) in leading journals.

-We are honoured to have you hosted in our research group and wish you continued success in your next steps.
+We are honoured to have hosted you in our research group and wish you continued success in your future endeavours.

 ![](certificate.png)